African-American music: Mid-20th century (1940s–1960s)

 The term "rock and roll" had a strong sexual connotation in jump blues and R&B, but when DJ Alan Freed referred to rock and roll on mainstream radio in the mid 50s, "the sexual component had been dialed down enough that it simply became an acceptable term for dancing".

-R&B was a strong influence on rock and roll, according to many sources, including a 1985 Wall Street Journal article titled, "Rock!
+R&B was a strong influence on rock and roll, according to many sources, including a 1985 article in The Wall Street Journal titled, "Rock!
 It's Still Rhythm and Blues".
 The author states that the "two terms were used interchangeably", until about 1957.

 Fats Domino was not convinced that there was any new genre.
 In 1957 he said: "What they call rock 'n' roll now is rhythm and blues.
-I’ve been playing it for 15 years in New Orleans".
+I've been playing it for 15 years in New Orleans".
 According to Rolling Stone, "this is a valid statement ... all Fifties rockers, black and white, country born and city bred, were fundamentally influenced by R&B, the black popular music of the late Forties and early Fifties".
 Elvis Presley's recognition of the importance of artists such as Fats Domino was significant, according to a 2017 article: the "championing of black musicians as part of a narrative that saw many positives in growing young white interest in African American-based musical styles".
-At a press event in 1969, Presley introduced Fats Domino, and said, "that’s the real King of Rock ‘n’ Roll" ... a huge influence on me when I started out".
+At a press event in 1969, Presley introduced Fats Domino, and said, "that's the real King of Rock 'n' Roll" ... a huge influence on me when I started out".

 By the mid-1950s, many R&B songs were getting "covered" by white artists and the recordings got more airplay on the mainstream radio stations.
 For example, "Presley quickly covered "Tutti Frutti" ...So did Pat Boone", according to New Yorker.
 "In 1956, seventy-six per cent of top R.&.B. songs also made the pop chart; in 1957, eighty-seven per cent made the pop chart; in 1958, it was ninety-four per cent.
 The marginal market had become the main market, and the majors had got into the act."